Chapter 7: Going for Broke

 Circumstances, however, would work against me.
 The contract stipulated that closing would take place after the buyer had completed a period of due diligence.
 Fast-forward a year, they were still in the midst of performing due diligence.
 And in the midst of building my home, my bank balance was fast approaching zero.
 Worse, I wasn't aware of just how bad things were until I'd arranged to have the well drilled, which completely tapped me dry in one shot.

 I managed to keep going by selling some power equipment to my excavator.
 It was just enough to let me finish the roof on the living space so that the framing would be protected; otherwise, I might have had to tear it all down and start over.
-Then, using whatever materials remained, I continued puttering around while trying to convince myself the situation would be resolved any day.
-I even built a fancy kitchen island, a floating breakfast bar, and a built-in entertainment center.
+Then, using the remaining materials, I built an elaborate kitchen island, a floating breakfast bar, and a built-in entertainment center, among other things, while trying to convince myself the situation would be resolved any day.

 But the situation wasn't resolved.
 Instead, it got worse; the buyers required another six-month extension.
 I sold all of my photographic equipment (of which I had quite a bit), my audio gear, about half of my tools, and even my new car.
 That bought me a few months of food and health insurance, but little else.
 By October 2016, work on the house had ground inexorably to a halt.